cmbosma/academic-kickstart/content/post/academic-workflow/index.md

 **Email: Gmail**

 Gmail finally adopted many of the features I love about Inbox by Google.
 Now that these features have been added to Gmail, Inbox is going away.
-This is unfortunate as Inbox by Google did an amazing job of making your inbox into a todo list.
+This is unfortunate as Inbox by Google did an amazing job of making your inbox into a to-do list.
 Although Gmail has some shortcomings, it gets the job done.

 *Email tip*: I created a backup Gmail account for my personal and university email addresses.
 Every email I receive is forwarded to these backup accounts.
 That way if I accidentally delete and email, I can retrieve it.
 This will also be helpful for when my university email is deleted.